DUA Hotline

 Disaster Unemployment Assistance (DUA)

-The counties are as follows, and more counties may be added to the list of those eligible for DUA at a later date: Alexander, Alleghany Ashe, Avery, Buncombe, Burke, Caldwell, Catawba, Clay, Cleveland, Gaston, Haywood, Henderson, Jackson, Lincoln, Macon, Madison, McDowell, Mitchell, Polk, Rutherford, Transylvania, Watauga, Wilkes, Yancey and Eastern Band of Cherokee Indians.
+October 1, 2024: Following a federal disaster declaration because of Hurricane Helene, DUA benefits are available in 25 counties as well as the Eastern Band of Cherokee Indians.
+The counties are as follows, and more counties may be added to the list of those eligible for DUA at a later date: Alexander, Alleghany, Ashe, Avery, Buncombe, Burke, Caldwell, Catawba, Clay, Cleveland, Gaston, Haywood, Henderson, Jackson, Lincoln, Macon, Madison, McDowell, Mitchell, Polk, Rutherford, Transylvania, Watauga, Wilkes, Yancey and Eastern Band of Cherokee Indians.
+The deadline to apply is December 2.

 Latest News